yzhao062/yzhao062/README.md

 💬 **News & Travel**:

-- **Jan 2021**: Have a new system paper ([SUOD: Accelerating Large-scale Unsupervised Heterogeneous Outlier Detection](https://www.andrew.cmu.edu/user/yuezhao2/papers/21-mlsys-suod.pdf)) accepted at Conference on Machine Learning Systems (MLSys' 21).
-[SUOD](https://github.com/yzhao062/SUOD) is an acceleration system for large-scale unsupervised outlier detection.
+- **Jan 2021**: Have a new system paper ([SUOD: Accelerating Large-scale Unsupervised Heterogeneous Outlier Detection](https://www.andrew.cmu.edu/user/yuezhao2/papers/21-mlsys-suod.pdf)) accepted at [onference on Machine Learning Systems (MLSys' 21)](https://mlsys.org/).
+SUOD is an acceleration system for large-scale unsupervised outlier detection.

 - **Jan 2021**: We have a new library [PyHealth](https://github.com/yzhao062/PyHealth) released for more than 30 state-of-the-art predictive health algorithms (mostly deep learning based).
 See [the corresponding paper](https://www.andrew.cmu.edu/user/yuezhao2/papers/21-preprint-pyhealth.pdf) under review at JMLR as well!

 - **Dec 2020**: Thrilled to join [Prof. Jure Leskovek](https://cs.stanford.edu/people/jure/) @ Stanford University for a research internship/visit in 2021:) See u in CA (if not remotely)!

-- **Dec 2020**: Have multiple invited talks on anomaly detection and general machine learning.
-Video to be released :)

 - **Nov 2020**: [Therapeutics Data Commons (TDC)](https://zitniklab.hms.harvard.edu/TDC/), a large collection of > 60 machine learning-ready datasets across more than 20 therapeutic tasks, is released.
 Great work led by [Prof. Marinka Zitnik](https://zitniklab.hms.harvard.edu/) and [Kexin Huang](https://www.kexinhuang.com/) from Havard!

-- **Nov 2020**: Our paper [A Data Denoising Approach to Optimize Functional Clustering of Single Cell RNA-sequencing Data]() is accepted at [IEEE BIBM 2020](https://ieeebibm.org/BIBM2020/).
-Great work [Changlin Wan](https://web.ics.purdue.edu/~wan82/)!

 - **Oct 2020**: Our demo paper [TODS: An Automated Time Series Outlier Detection System](https://arxiv.org/pdf/2009.09822.pdf) is accepted at [AAAI 2021](https://aaai.org/Conferences/AAAI-21/aaai21demoscall/).
 See the new Python library [TODS](https://github.com/datamllab/tods) [(video)](https://www.youtube.com/watch?v=H0bBXuDUe7s&feature=youtu.be) designed for time-series outlier detection.
 It is initialized and led by [DATA Lab @ Texas A&M University](https://people.engr.tamu.edu/xiahu/people.html);